 Redfield immediately thought of the Wuhan Institute of Virology.
 A team could rule it out as a source of the outbreak in just a few weeks, by testing researchers there for antibodies.
 Redfield formally reiterated his offer to send specialists, but Chinese officials didn’t respond to his overture.

 The intelligence community (IC) of the U.S. and its allies has largely persisted in this cover-up.
 On April 30th 2020 the office of the U.S. Director of National Intelligence (which at that time was in vacancy) issued a statement that: “The Intelligence Community also concurs with the wide scientific consensus that the COVID-19 virus was not manmade or genetically modified.”
-On May 5th 2020 CNN reported a briefing from a Five Eyes intelligence source going so far as to back the Chinese Community Party’s (CCP) wet market theory.
+On May 5th 2020 CNN reported a briefing from a Five Eyes intelligence source going so far as to back the Chinese Communist Party’s (CCP) wet market theory.

 Intelligence shared among Five Eyes nations indicates it is “highly unlikely” that the coronavirus outbreak was spread as a result of an accident in a laboratory but rather originated in a Chinese market, according to two Western officials who cited an intelligence assessment that appears to contradict claims by President Donald Trump and Secretary of State Mike Pompeo.